RockefellerArchiveCenter/project_electron/transfer/README.md

 The Rockefeller Archive Center's [specification](bagit-specification.md) for bags containing digital records.

-## Generating examples
+## Example Bags

-Scripts to [generate sample bags](example-scripts/) with user-supplied payloads.
+Scripts to [generate and validate sample bags](example-scripts/) with user-supplied payloads.

+## Messaging Specification

+A specification for [structured messages](messaging-specification.md) automatically delivered by the transfer system.